arieb/python-testdata/README.md

 * Add usage documentation for each factory (using doctest maybe?)
 * Add tests
-* Add GeoLocationFactories to generates Location and distance related data (for example, random points near a central point). to a total of a 100 precent. so it will
+* Add GeoLocationFactories to generates Location and distance related data (for example, random points near a central point).
 * Add Statistical Factories